ayemaqu/Nova-Beta-Datathon/README.md

 - [Ayema Qureshi](https://www.linkedin.com/in/ayema-qureshi-901287187)

 ✨ This project was a true team effort — each of us brought unique perspectives and skills that made the analysis stronger.

+---

+**Note:** I apologize — I accidentally git forced all my datasets and resources... so they got deleted T_T